 Thanksgiving is almost here in the U.S., which means homeschooling may take on a different look in the coming weeks.

-When our family was young, normal homeschooling routines went out the window.
-We hung on through Halloween, but Thanksgiving was a clear line of demarcation: We’d squeeze in family holiday traditions, performances, programs, and service work — and a lot of our usual learning routines and classes were squeezed out or not even scheduled.
+When our family was young, normal homeschooling routines went out the window during the holidays.
+We hung on through Halloween, but Thanksgiving was a clear line of demarcation: We’d squeeze in family holiday traditions, performances, programs, and service work—and a lot of our usual learning routines and classes were squeezed out or not even scheduled.

 I’ve seen a lot of newer homeschooling parents panic as it becomes clear that forward progress through a math workbook comes to a crawl or the curriculum guide gets misplaced under the clutter — for days.
 Then, uh, maybe for weeks.